 FTP should not be confused with FTTP (fiber to the premises).

-Although many FTP servers require logins, many FTP servers also allow anonymous ftp login, which only require a username, often an e-mail and no password.
+Although many FTP servers require logins, many FTP servers also allow anonymous FTP login, which only require a username and e-mail with no password.
 It is also important to realize that FTP is insecure.
 When your username and password are sent to the server they're both sent as plaintext and could be intercepted and read.
 If your server supports SFTP or FTP with TLS encryption, we suggest one of them instead of plain FTP to help keep your information private.

 What port is FTP?

 FTP uses network ports 20 and 21.
 The list below contains ports used by other types of FTP.